sultan-algarbi-paylink/paylink-laravel-package/README.md

 ### Partner Setup:

-1. Save the entire `PaylinkSDK` directory in the root directory of your Laravel project.
-2. Move the `paylink.php` file from the `/PaylinkSDK` directory to the `/config` directory in your Laravel project.
-3. Add the following environment variables to your `.env` file:
+1. Add the following environment variables to your `.env` file:

 ```dotenv
 # TESTING ENVIRONMENT: